Cookie04CZ/GlyphRepair/README.md

 Note that Next Unmapped button is **not** limited to selected page -- it always searches all fonts within the document and will automatically jump to other pages, even with Page Mode Navigation enabled.

 If you want to repair only a specific font, you don't need the Page Mode Navigation.
 Instead, you can switch to it with font selector as explained in previous chapters.
-The real trick is to know which font you actually need to select, because most PDF viewers don't tell you which parts of the text use which font.
+The real trick is to know which font you actually need to select, because most PDF viewers won't tell you which parts use which font.
 You will have to use a 3rd party program for that.
-We've been using two programs, [Infix PDF Editor](https://infix-pdf-editor.en.softonic.com/) and [PDF-XChange Editor](https://www.pdf-xchange.com/product/downloads/enduser/pdf-xchange-editor).
-Both have free trial versions.
+We've been using two programs, [Infix PDF Editor](https://infix-pdf-editor.en.softonic.com/) and [PDF-XChange Editor](https://www.pdf-xchange.com/product/downloads/enduser/pdf-xchange-editor), both have free trial versions.
 They both work similarly -- activate their text editing mode, click somewhere into text and they will display its font:

 <p>
 <img width="880" height="570" alt="Select font in Infix" src="https://github.com/user-attachments/assets/eff8d2dc-4191-488c-aef6-3d7287ba870d" />